Lenard-Balescu correction to mean-field theory: Introduction

-In the present work, we proceed to a fully rigorous analysis under the following two key simplifications: \begin{enumerate}[(1)] \item We focus on a linearized regime and consider two typical such settings: \begin{itemize} \item the evolution of tiny fluctuations around thermal equilibrium; \item the evolution of a tagged particle in a thermal equilibrium background. \end{itemize} We mainly focus on the latter setting, which is particularly relevant from a physical point of view, while the former can be treated similarly and is briefly addressed in Appendix~\ref{app:lin-setting}. \item We do not reach the relevant timescale $t\sim N$, but rather obtain the (suitably linearized) Lenard-Balescu evolution as a $O(\frac1{N^{1-r}})$ correction on the intermediate timescale $t\sim N^r$ for $r>0$ small enough. \end{enumerate} The first simplification of course alleviates difficulties related to the nonlinear structure, including the well-posedness issue for~\eqref{eq:LB} and its rigorous derivation as a long-time limit.
+In the present work, we proceed to a fully rigorous analysis under the following two key simplifications: \begin{enumerate}[(1)] \item We focus on a linearized regime and consider two typical such settings: \begin{itemize} \item the evolution of a tagged particle in a thermal equilibrium background; \item the evolution of tiny fluctuations around thermal equilibrium (more precisely, fluctuations of order $O(\frac1N)$, thus much smaller than typical fluctuations $O(\frac1{\sqrt N})$). \end{itemize} We mainly focus on the former setting, which is more relevant from a physical point of view, while the latter can be treated similarly and is briefly addressed in Appendix~\ref{app:lin-setting}. \item We do not reach the relevant timescale $t\sim N$, but rather obtain the (suitably linearized) Lenard--Balescu evolution as a $O(\frac1{N^{1-r}})$ correction on the intermediate timescale $t\sim N^r$ for some small enough exponent $r>0$. \end{enumerate} The first simplification of course alleviates difficulties related to the nonlinear structure, including the well-posedness issue for~\eqref{eq:LB} and its rigorous derivation as a long-time limit.
 In addition, this linearization allows us to rigorously establish as in~\cite{BGSR-16} a weak version of chaos and neglect many-particle correlations uniformly in time, cf.~Section~\ref{sec:cum-estim}.
 The second simplification is needed to avoid possibly delicate resonance questions related to singularities of long-time propagators (filamentation), as pointed out in Section~\ref{sec:echo}.
 Note that the first simplification is relaxed in the companion article~\cite{D-19}, where a new approach to correlation estimates is developed away from equilibrium, but it requires to restrict to even shorter timescales $t\ll\log N$.